Psychology

 Associate Professor: Jennie R. Brown

-Assistant Professors: Leslie Buddington
+Assistant Professors: Leslie Buddington, Lara Ingram

 A Bachelor of Arts degree and a Bachelor of Science degree are offered in Psychology